 I care about people; not just for their sake, but because I believe if you take care of your employees, they will do a better job for you.
 I am a teacher at heart and love mentoring.
 Getting a window into the professional journeys of my direct reports and being able to guide them along their paths has been incredibly rewarding for me over the past 10+ years that I've been a manager.
+I have typically had 5-10 direct reports and, over time, that group included managers and senior managers across three different geographical locations.

 Developing a good manager-employee relationship starts with building trust.
 I met with all my reports 1-on-1 on a regular cadence determined by their needs.
 My discussions would include their immediate workload, medium- and long-term goals, any feedback I gathered from project teams or clients, and anything from their personal lives they wanted to share.
 I employ a direct and honest approach.
 I provided thorough feedback and analysis of their progress at annual reviews which rarely contained surprises since both positive and constructive feedback were delivered throughout the year.
 I set their compensation accordingly and dealt with any negotiations that were necessary.